Kilt, Holyrood tartan

 Like said already, since decades more and more men in a lot of countries, with and without a kilt tradition, and no matter their nationality, colour, and heritage, do wear kilts.
 Two factors might have contributed to this development or movement, the movie Braveheart (1995) which proved that MEN could be MEN without wearing trousers, and the Internet - since 2nd half of the nineties - which soon helped convincing men with a secret or latent interest in trouser alternatives that they were not alone and that they could, in fact, wear a kilt, should they feel like it.

-But didn't the kilt belong to Scotsmen?
-Once blue jeans were something only American cowboys were wearing.
+But doesn't the kilt belong to Scotsmen?
+Once, blue jeans were something only American cowboys were wearing.
 Now everyone wears them.
-In the 50ties boys would all over Germany wear short “Lederhosen”, no longer just boys living in Bavaria or Austria.
+In the 50ties boys would all over Germany wear short “Lederhosen”, not just boys living in Bavaria or Austria.
 Why should it be different with a kilt?

 What should Scotsmen think?